Krissh-C/X1C2-macOS/README.md

 * [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to generate SMBIOS information (Use `MacBookPro15,2` **only** as the USB map will not work with other SMBIOSes)
 * [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg) for access to it's utilities, specifically `macrecovery` to download an online macOS installer if needed
 * [Opencore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher) as it is **required** for enabling GPU acceleration right after installation
-* A compatible storage medium with enough space for macOS (If dual-booting, please install macOS before Windows.
-Refer [here](https://dortania.github.io/OpenCore-Multiboot/) for more information.
-I do not provide help with multibooting related issues.
-You are on your own with this)
 * [YogaSMC](https://github.com/zhen-zen/YogaSMC)
 * [MountEFI](https://github.com/corpnewt/MountEFI)
+* A compatible storage medium

 ### Instructions:
 * Download the [latest](https://github.com/Krissh-C/X1C2-macOS/releases/latest) version of the EFI